immcantation/immcantation/docs/intro.rst

 Immcantation Tutorials
 -------------------------------------------------------------------------------------------

+Each tool in the framework has its own documentation site, with detailed usage information and examples.
+A good starting point to familiarize yourself with the framework is to follow one the tutorials listed here.

-General overview webinar and jupyter notebook
+Introductory webinar and jupyter notebook
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 For a detailed use example for each Immcantation tool see the